MouseLand/cellpose/docs/distributed.rst

 physical length of the axes (number of voxels times the voxel size in physical units) is the same.

 Preprocessing (for example Gaussian smoothing) can sometimes improve Cellpose performance.
 But preprocessing big data can be inconvenient.
-Distriuted Cellpose can take a list of preprocessing steps, which is a list of functions and their arguments, and it will run those functions on the blocks before running Cellpose.
+Distributed Cellpose can take a list of preprocessing steps, which is a list of functions and their arguments, and it will run those functions on the blocks before running Cellpose.
 This distributes any preprocessing steps you like along with Cellpose itself.
 This can be used in very creative ways.
 For example,